 You fly straight across the pond, and there you are in London.

-You can just walk and find where's the Ecuadorian embassy, somebody will direct you, and maybe knock on the door.
+You could just walk and find where's the Ecuadorian embassy.

-The one guy that would have information about where the DNC emails came from and the Bodesta emails came from would be Julian Assange, which should have been call number one, considering he's the only one we know for sure knows where it came from, and he says that he has the evidence, irrefutable, incontrovertible evidence that would prove okay, this is where I got this information from.
+The one guy that would have information about where the DNC emails came from and the Bodesta emails came from would be Julian Assange, which should have been call number one, considering he's the only one we know for sure knows where it came from.

-We do a lot more and we do it a lot better, apparently, especially investigative reporting.
+We do a lot more, and we do it a lot better, apparently, especially investigative reporting.

 You know, you would think somebody in the media would go and say, Mr. Assange, can you tell me, answer this question?

-I know in previous interviews with Sean Hannity of Fox and Sean Hannity's radio show, in previous interviews, you said the source was not Russia and the source was no government entity, no state entity.
+In previous interviews, you said the source was not Russia, and the source was no government entity, no state entity.

 Can you give us some insight as to where those emails came from, considering the big investigation that's going on in the United States of America?

-I think that would be a smart question, and Mueller and his team can go over there and you know they make deals all the time.
+I think that would be a smart question, and Mueller and his team can go over there.

 These prosecutors make deals all the time.

-They make deal, they made a deal with uh Rick Gates.
+They made a deal with Rick Gates.

-You plead guilty to this, you cooperate with us, you say what we want to hear, and then we'll put the other guy in jail and you get to go free.
+And then we'll put the other guy in jail and you get to go free.

-That's how that's how these prosecutors act all the time.
+That's how these prosecutors act all the time.

 You know, so go make a deal with Julian Assange.